Anthropology at VCU

-The primary goal of the faculty of Anthropology is to provide encouragement and support for students to actively engage in learning about the world around them.
-Whether students choose to concentrate their studies in anthropology or take anthropology courses as a complement to a major in another subject, they will find that this commitment shapes their studies.
-In anthropology courses students are continuously encouraged to critically assess the information and knowledge with which they are presented.
-The faculty takes as its point of departure that each student has an active, critical interest in partaking in the learning process and that each student brings unique life experiences to the classroom which can enrich the production of knowledge that takes place in that context of the course.
+The primary goal of the Anthropology faculty is to provide encouragement and support for students to actively engage in learning about the world around them.
+Whether students choose to concentrate their studies in anthropology, or take anthropology courses as a complement to a major in another subject, they will find that this commitment shapes their studies.
+The faculty takes as its point of departure that each student has an active, critical interest in partaking in the learning process, and that each student brings unique life experiences to the classroom, which can enrich the production of knowledge that takes place in the context of the course.
 The anthropology faculty practices a student-centered learning approach, encouraging and supporting our students to be actively involved in their own learning processes.
-The knowledge, skills and unique perspectives of our discipline cannot be taught.
-The independent, analytical and critical thinking of anthropology students is formed by their interest in the discipline and active work while attaining the knowledge of the discipline.
+The knowledge, skills, and unique perspectives of our discipline cannot be taught.
+Anthropology students' independent, analytical, and critical thinking is formed by their interest in the discipline and active work while attaining knowledge of the discipline.
 We are committed to making our insights and experiences available to our students in order to help each one define and reach individual educational goals.
-Students in our program for one course or for many find that we put an emphasis on student-centered learning.
+Students in our program for one course, or for many, find that we put an emphasis on student-centered learning.
 We continuously encourage students to critically assess the information and knowledge with which they are presented by us and by others.
-Students in anthropology classes tackle difficult readings, make oral presentations and write a variety of journals and papers.
-They work in small groups, collaborate on projects and at times even teach their classmates.
-Many courses require active professional experience outside of the classroom, computer competency and research skills.
+Students in anthropology classes tackle difficult readings, make oral presentations, and write a variety of journals and papers.
+They work in small groups, collaborate on projects, and at times even teach their classmates.
+Many courses require active professional experience outside of the classroom, computer competency, and research skills.

 After graduation, anthropology students may choose to go directly into applied work in anthropology, draw from the discipline to enhance opportunities in another profession, or pursue graduate training in anthropology.
 Regardless, our students find that the mastery of oral and written presentation skills is a decisive factor in their ability to independently establish and achieve goals.
 We have crafted a program to provide each student with the very best tools for meeting such challenges in their future.